Art For Children

 If a child does not receive necessary care, the illness may continue into adulthood, creating high risk for issues such as substance abuse, antisocial behavior, or suicide.
 When given a correct diagnosis and treatment, outlook for a healthy life as an adult is much more positive.

-psychologist and Psychiatrist and arrange for a visit if necessary.
+Please see our list of psychologist and Psychiatrist and arrange for a visit if necessary.